SSJDeathSpawn/systems-design-site/README.md

 pip install -r requirements.txt
 ```

+To generate the css for the website:
 ```bash
 ./load
 ```
-to generate the css for the website.

 Finally:
 ```bash